neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 available yet for the RDBMS you are using) or not wanted (because of, um… something).
 The there are two simple commands you can use to create and update your schema.

-To create the needed tables you can call ``./flow3 flow3:doctrine:create`` and it will create all needed tables.
+To create the needed tables you can call ``./flow flow:doctrine:create`` and it will create all needed tables.
 If any target table already exists, an error will be the result.

-To update an existing schema to match with the current mapping metadata (i.e. the current model structure), use ``./flow3 flow3:doctrine:update`` to have missing items (fields, indexes, ...) added.
+To update an existing schema to match with the current mapping metadata (i.e. the current model structure), use ``./flow flow:doctrine:update`` to have missing items (fields, indexes, ...) added.
 There is a flag to disable the safe mode used by default.
 In safe mode, Doctrine tries to keep existing data as far as possible, avoiding lossy actions.